 Castlevania (Netflix Series)

-In the series, Issac has been hardened by a life of turmoil.
+In the series, Isaac has been hardened by a life of turmoil.
 He serves willing, and without reservation, at the feet of Dracula and would do anything for his chosen lord.
 This includes wiping all of humanity from the face of the planet, a fate for his kind he's all too willing to deliver.
-He's, perhaps, the only friend Dracula has, and certainly the one person Dracula truly can trust, a fact set in stone when Dracula teleports Issac out of the castle when it looks like all has been lost near the end of second season, setting him Issacs eventual evil plans moving forward (potentially so he can resurrect Dracula with his forgemaster powers).
+He's, perhaps, the only friend Dracula has, and certainly the one person Dracula truly can trust, a fact set in stone when Dracula teleports Isaac out of the castle when it looks like all has been lost near the end of second season.

 In their first encounter, after a short cut-scene, Isaac with call forth his devil, Able, who will fly around, attacking at the player with his firey claws. it can also charge across the room in dash attacks, and sometimes dive under ground before leaping up to attack.
 Isaac, meanwhile, will jump around, occasionally summoning damaging cyclones around him.
 He'll also pound the ground, causing shock waves to radiate out.
 You'll have to jump these to avoid damage.
 He'll also occasionally swipe at you with his spear.
 The worst part of this battle is simply that Isaac has a lot of health and it can take a fair bit of time to wear him down (with him doing his stupid laugh, repeatedly, the whole time).
 Just be persistent and you'll get the job done.